One of NPR's "Best Books of 2017"

 One of Signature Read's "Nowhere to Hide: 5 Books on the Changing Art of Stalking?"

-“Clever, riddled with a network of allusions similar to that of Marisha Pessl’s Special Topics in Calamity Physics…Olivia Sudjic’s smart debut novel is an uncomfortably contemporary tale of unrequited love in the internet age.”—THE NEW YORK TIMES BOOK REVIEW
+“Clever, riddled with a network of allusions similar to that of Marisha Pessl’s Special Topics in Calamity Physics…Olivia Sudjic’s smart debut novel is an uncomfortably contemporary tale of unrequited love in the internet age.”—NEW YORK TIMES BOOK REVIEW

 "Sympathy will double-click your heart."—VANITY FAIR